 Did you know that if a fire starts in your home you may have as little as two minutes to escape?
-During a fire, early warning from a working smoke alarm plus a fire escape plan that has been practiced regularly can save lives.
+During a fire, an early warning from a working smoke alarm plus a fire escape plan that has been practiced regularly can save lives.
 Learn what else to do to keep your loved ones safe!

 Learn more from the American Red Cross Top Tips For Fire Safety: